ilanschnell/bitarray/doc/reference.rst

 Functions defined in `bitarray.util` module:
 --------------------------------------------

-This sub-module was add in version 1.2.
+This sub-module was added in version 1.2.

 ``zeros(length, /, endian=None)`` -> bitarray
    Create a bitarray of length, with all values 0, and optional